Starlink dish installation — professional mast mounting for optimal signal reception

 • • You value 99.9% uptime over minimizing monthly cost

 Not sure which applies to you?
 Our infrastructure assessment includes a detailed connectivity analysis for your specific property.
-We'll test both Starlink signal quality and T-Mobile coverage on-site — then recommend the right solution based on data, not brand preference.
+We test both Starlink viability and T-Mobile performance on site, then recommend the option that best matches the property layout and uptime requirement.

 Key Takeaways